Byron Cowart

-Byron Cowart (born May 20, 1996) is an American football defensive tackle who is a free agent.
-He played college football at Maryland and Auburn and was drafted by the Patriots in the fifth round of the 2019 NFL Draft.
+Byron Cowart (born May 20, 1996) is an American professional football defensive end for the New York Jets of the National Football League (NFL).
+He played college football for the Maryland Terrapins and Auburn Tigers and was selected by the New England Patriots in the fifth round of the 2019 NFL draft.
 Entering college, he was regarded as the #1 overall recruit by ESPN and Rivals.